 Identifying the Symptoms of a Rectal Fistula

 There are five classifications of a rectal fistula, based on its location in relation to the sphincter muscles.
-No matter how it is classified, the symptoms of a rectal fistula are fairly consistent, with a hole in the skin near the anus being the most prominent sign that a fistula is present.
-Other symptoms include:
+But no matter how it is classified, the symptoms of a rectal fistula are fairly consistent, with a hole in the skin near the anus being the most prominent sign that a fistula is present.

 - Anorectal pain